RadoBuransky/sheetgraph/README.md

 ### Node sheet

 Single row in a node sheet represents a node in the graph.
 The only exception is the first row which contains names of columns.
-**The first column** in a node sheet is used as a node label property.
+**The first column** in a node sheet is used as a **node label** property.
+Node label is the text visible in front of the node in the graph.
 All other columns have one of two following meanings:

 1. **Node property** - use it for whatever you like
 2. **Link to another node** - column name determines which node property to use to create a link